 Through a series of webinars, David (SparkyNinja) and Phil (Ascot College) will cover all of the technical requirements for you to be prepared for the written exam and will provided regular revision support.

-The project featured in this course must be completed in your own time, so the lockdown is an ideal time for a course such as this.We will provide regular support meetings to keep you moving forward.
+The project featured in this course must be completed in your own time.We will provide regular support meetings to keep you moving forward.

-It is strongly recommended that you have achieved the 18th edition prior to attending this course – see our 18th edition course listing if you haven’t.
+It is strongly recommended that you have achieved the 18th edition prior to attending this course – see our live 18th edition course listing running in February if you haven’t.